 If all four of your Proov PdG tests were positive, then congrats!
 You’ve confirmed successful ovulation and ovulatory disorders likely aren’t preventing you from conceiving.

 However, if some of your PdG tests are negative, this could be a sign of suboptimal ovulation.
-In this case, we recommend methods such as seed cycling, herbals, or prescription medications to improve ovulation quality.
+In this case, we recommend methods such as seed cycling, herbals, or prescription medications to improve ovulation health.

 If you never get a positive Proov PdG test, we recommend consulting your doctor as this could be a sign of anovulation.